dgaydukov/cert-aws/sa/files/sa.md

 * generate new key pair (if you want it to be named same way, remove old key pair first)
 * stop ec2, detach root volume, attach it as non-root to another ec2, manually modify `authorized_keys` file with new public key
-* attach volume back to ec2 and ssh to it with new private key
+* attach volume back to ec2 and ssh to it with new private key Share & use of public AMI:
+* if you share your AMI - make sure you don't leave any credentials anywhere and & remove public keys from `authorized_keys` file
+* if you use public AMI - identify all `authorized_keys` files & remove any unrecognized files.
+You need to login as root (by either run `sudo su` or run command with `sudo`) and run `find / -name "authorized_keys" -print -exec cat {} \;` to find all files with pub keys.
+Keep in mind that public SSH keys are not guaranteed to be in the `/root/.ssh/authorized_keys` file.
+For example when you launch new ec2 it has 2 places: `/home/ec2-user/.ssh/authorized_keys` & `/root/.ssh/authorized_keys`

 ###### Organizations
 Org - service that allows to link several accounts to master account and centrally manage them (billing, services, policies), so it basically collection of AWS accounts that you can organize into a hierarchy and manage centrally.